30 Stevens Street, Suite A

 Birth Control and Safe Sex for Minors

 Birth control has been around for thousands of years.
 Today, there are many safe and effective birth control methods available.
 If you’re reading this page, you may be sexually active or considering having sex.
 Birth control can help you prevent pregnancy.
-Some methods also help prevent against sexually transmitted diseases (STDs) [link to STI page].
+Some methods also help prevent against sexually transmitted diseases (STDs).
 To protect yourself and your future, it’s smart to think ahead about birth control methods and STD protection.

 All of us who need birth control want to find the method that is best for us.
 And different people have different needs when choosing a method.
 If you are trying to choose, learning about each method may help you make your decision.
 Use the list of birth control methods below to read about the methods, and don’t be shy about asking your healthcare provider to help you choose the right method for you.
 Some of things to consider are: